Bruce E. Camber (goes to a rough timeline)

 500 East Fourth Street #484

-Bruce Camber is an occasional resource teacher and speaker for high school geometry students in need of an introduction to Plato’s solids.
-Bruce is also a co-founder of Small Business School, the television series that aired on PBS-TV throughout the USA and on the Voice of America around the world (1994-2012).
-Much earlier, he was an advisor at IBM’s Watson Labs and an independent consultant for the IBM chairman, Lou Gerstner.
-In his earlier research, he focused on the mind-body problem, the subject–object problem, the Einstein-Podolsky-Rosen thought experiment and paradox, and Bell’s Inequality principle.
-In 1979 at MIT he organized a display project of 77 leading-living scholars who addressed the question, “What is life?” from within the first principles of their disciplines.
-Scholars were represented from all the major disciplines on campus.
-Here for the first time he used the terms, small scale for ontology, human scale for epistemology and large scale for cosmology and astrophysics.
+- Research: Boston University.
+In his earlier research, he focused on the mind-body issues, the subject–object problem, the Einstein-Podolsky-Rosen thought experiment and paradox, and Bell’s theorem.
+In 1979 at MIT he organized an integrative display project with 77 leading-living scholars who addressed the Schrödinger question, “What is life?” from within the first principles of their disciplines.
+Scholars were represented from all the major disciplines from schools around the world.
+Here for the first time Camber used the terms, small scale for ontology, human scale for epistemology and large scale for cosmology and astrophysics.